solmaster81/pump-fun-trending-token-sniper/README.md

 Wishing everyone the best of luck in your crypto trading adventures!

 Thanks for your interest and support.

+### PS: I launched [$PumpEye](https://pump.fun/coin/EuFS9FTZtfFJr9diapaWLEhQskW765Et6ULc7gDFpump) token for the purpose of marketing my PumpEye Project and if this project would be helpful for you, then buy some token and keep it.

 ![Telegram Bot Image](screenshot1.png)